netux/grayjay-android/README.md

 This version is required for [my fork of FUTO's YouTube source with DeArrow support](https://github.com/netux/grayjay-source-youtube).

+## Download

+Get the latest APK for your device in the [Releases tab](https://github.com/netux/grayjay-android/releases) (under Assets).

 ## Migrating from the original app

 1. Install this app